ned14/llfio/Readme.md

     - Symbolic links optionally are always absolute paths instead of relative.
   - Optional deference all hard links and/or symbolic links into real files.
 - [ ] Correct directory hierarchy move
+- [ ] Correct directory hierarchy update (i.e. changes only)
 - [ ] Make directory tree C by cloning tree B to tree B, and then updating tree C with changes from tree A. The idea is for an incremental backup of changes over time but saving storage where possible.
 - [ ] Replace all duplicate files in a tree with hardlinks.
 - [ ] Figure out all hard linked file entries for some inode.
+- [ ] Generate list of all hard linked files in a tree (i.e. refcount>1) and which are the same inode.

 ## Commits and tags in this git repository can be verified using:
 <pre>